tinko26/ao/docs/api/src/ao_sys/ao_queue4obj.h.md

 void ao_qinsert_obj_end  (ao_qinsert_obj_t * x);
 ```

-Begins or ends, respectively, the inserting of an object into a queue.
+Begins or ends, respectively, an inserting of an object into a queue.

 ## `ao_qpop_obj`
 ## `ao_qpop_obj_from`